9 Common Symptoms of Constipation

 If you’re constipated, your intestines typically start swelling because stool is stuck and gains bulk.
 Because of this, the gas your body normally produces gets trapped behind the stool.
 This causes bloating and can cause your stomach to appear distended.

 Abdominal pain is a normal side effect of constipation, according to the American Family Physician.
 You feel pain in your abdomen when you’re constipated due to the bloating and gas.
 Trapped pockets of gas can become surprisingly painful, and hardened stool can cause painful pressure.

-When you strain during your bowel movements, it can cause swelling of veins, arteries or tissue around the anus and/or rectum called hemorrhoids.
-Hemorrhoids can be external or internal.
-You may experience anal itching, blood after wiping, and pain during bowel movements.
+When you’re constipated, you might find yourself straining during your bowel movements to push out the stool.
+This straining can cause swelling of veins, arteries, or tissue around the anus and/or rectum called hemorrhoids.
+These can be internal or external and can also cause anal itching, a small amount of blood after wiping, and pain during bowel movements.

 Most people think constipation means not having bowel movements at all.
 However, you can still have bowel movements while you’re constipated—it just won’t look the same.
 Stool will often be hard and pebble-like.
 You may also be able to go a little, but not empty completely.

 Changes in frequency